Breast torture: Other techniques

 Sensations such as squeezing, pinching, caressing, poking and tickling can be induced by hand or mouth or by making use of a variety of implements.

 Clothespins can be attached to the breasts in large numbers to pinch the skin in multiple places.
 When they are removed and the blood flows back a sensation of warm pain is experienced.
 The clothespins can be attached together using a string or wire and pulled off, creating a BDSM device known as a zipper.

 Temperature play is sometimes applied to the breasts.
 For example, certain types of hot wax can be dripped onto the breasts as part of wax play, in some instances producing a wax mould of the nipple and breast.
-Care needs to be taken as wax play can produce irritation, burning or blistering of the skin.